-It’s perhaps slightly far fetched to call surveys “jobs”, but you can definitely make a few extra dollars a month doing them if you target the right ones.
+It’s perhaps slightly far-fetched to call surveys “jobs”, but you can definitely make a few extra dollars a month doing them if you target the right ones.

 You aren’t going to become a millionaire by doing surveys but I think it’s realistic to make a couple of hundred bucks a month if you stick with them.

-Surveys are all done remotely from your smart phone or laptop/desktop so they are perfect to do late at night.
+Surveys are all done remotely from your smartphone or laptop/desktop so they are perfect to do late at night.

-I would recommend he following companies:-
+I would recommend the following companies:-

 - Survey Junkie – 5 ⭐ rating on TrustPilot – Expect to earn around $10 per hour

 - SwagBucks – Surveys amongst other tasks. $5 sign-up bonus.
 Expect up to $10 per hour – their gold surveys are the ones to do

 - My Points – Expect to earn up to $10 per hour